 After PSD2 takes effect, banks will have to implement infrastructural changes in their outdated legacy systems.
 The regulation will specify standards for open API’s as well as require compliance with new security standards.
 The API system already in place in the US banking sphere has shown several weaknesses in the past.
 Paypal enables their users to connect their US bank accounts to their system.
 This allows for the omission of bank cards throughout purchases.
 During the authentication process, Paypal deducts a microfee from the bank account of the customer.
 Then the customer has to validate their Paypal account by typing in the amount of the deducted fee.
 This can be viewed on their bank statement.
 Unfortunately for the customers, fraudsters have found a way around this method of validation.
 Once a fraudulent user connects a bank account history tracking third party service through this open API system, they can than monitor the transactions of the account.
 Therefore, they can view the microfee that pops up as a charge on the account.
 Banks will definitely have to make use of intricate fraud prevention tools that analyze a wide scale of information.
 As of January 2018, European banks will be facing additional costs without a doubt.

 Is this the start of a new era?

 Consumer data will now be able to move freely across banks and third party service providers.
 This will definitely shake up the current financial sector.
 The new regulation also raises a number of questions for banks.
 How are they going to balance the issue of data security?
 How will the influx of new entrants affect the industry?
 One thing is for sure, out-of-date banking will be wiped out and this may be the start of a new era.

 Key takeaways: PSD2 will shake up the legacy ecosystem of online retail and banking.
 A new line of fintech services will appear once the regulation will come into effect.
+(We have covered this in an extensive ebook presenting the state of fintech and online fraud issues.
 Banks will definitely have to keep an eye on the security issues related to the recent directive.